josuablejeru/into-the-code.github.io/_posts/2020-03-15-Enhance-your-Python-workflow-in-the-CLI.md

 ### Improve you CLI workflow with Python

-Maybe you remember some comands from documentations like:
+Maybe you remember some commands from documentations like:

 ```bash
 brew upgrade && brew update
 ```

 Yea, you see right.
 This command will execute `brew upgrade` and `brew update` one after another.
-But did you know you can do somthing similar to get the same result?
+But did you know you can do something similar to get the same result?

 ```bash
 brew upgrade; brew update